 A: It depends on your goal.
 Phone numbers are great if you have a sales or telemarketing staff equipped to make follow up calls.
-However, phone numbers will cost and additional per name, and you'll need to plan for the activity.
+However, phone numbers will cost an additional per name, and you’ll need to plan for the activity.
 After-mail calls can be a very effective technique, but it does require both planning and resources.
-Example: if you have 10 outbound telesales reps, and they can make 50 calls per day, you can follow up a 10,000 card mailing in 4 weeks.
+Example: if you have 10 outbound telesales reps, and they can make 50 calls per day, you can follow up a 10,000-card mailing in 4 weeks.

 Q: Help!
 My available count is too low!

 A: If your list count is lower than you expected, you may want to expand your geography and/or broaden your list criteria.
-For example, suppose you plan to target married couples with middle incomes in the San Diego market, defined by zip codes in that area.
-One option is to add neighboring zip codes.
+For example, suppose you plan to target married couples with middle incomes in the San Diego market, defined by ZIP Codes in that area.
+One option is to add neighboring ZIP Codes.
 Another option is to change the geographic area to cover the entire San Diego metropolitan area.
 If you prefer to broaden your list criteria, you could include additional income levels to increase your available count.

 Q: Help!
 My available count is too high!

 A: There are two ways to shrink your list.
-The first is random selection: Suppose you plan on mailing 8,000 prospects this month, but the list selection process yielded 15,000 prospects.
+The first is random selection: suppose you plan on mailing 8,000 prospects this month, but the list selection process yielded 15,000 prospects.
 By entering in 8,000 in the Desired Order Size box on the Your Order screen, you will get 8,000 prospects randomly selected from the original 15,000.
 The other way to decrease a list count is to further narrow down your geographic area and/or your selection criteria.

 Q: Can I order just a portion of the entire list?